GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/parameter_documentation/features/oceanic_plate.md

 Oceanic plate
 ==========

-An oceanic plate in the Geodynamic World Builder (GWB) represents a piece of rigid lithosphere that is created at mid-ocean ridges through seafloor spreading where the upwelling mantle material partially melts and builds new oceanic crust.
-This plate moves laterally away from the ridge over time as new crust is produced.
-This motion is driven by plate tectonics and mantle convection.
-The plate cools and thickens with age as it moves away from the ridge axis, forming a thermal boundary layer.
-Older oceanic plates are colder, denser, and mechanically stronger than younger ones.
-With aging, it ultimately recycles at subduction zones, where the colder hence denser oceanic plate sinks back into the mantle.
-This full life cycle — birth, movement, cooling, and eventual destruction — defines the dynamic nature of oceanic plates in Earth’s tectonic system {cite:p}`Crameri_etal_2019`.

-The oceanic plate feature in GWB allows for the definition of a tectonic plate where the thermal structure is determined by the age of the lithosphere.
-This feature is an {ref}`part:user_manual:chap:concepts:sec:area_features`, meaning it is defined by a 2D surface polygon that is projected downwards between a `min depth` and `max depth`.
+The oceanic plate feature in GWB allows for the definition of a tectonic plate which is a area feature {ref}`part:user_manual:chap:concepts:sec:area_features`, defined between a `min depth` and `max depth`.

 ## Geometry
 The surface extent of the oceanic plate is defined by the `coordinates` parameter, which takes a list of 2D points (Cartesian x-y or spherical latitude-longitude) to form a closed polygon.
-The feature is active for any point in the model that falls within this polygon and lies between the specified depth limits.

 ## Temperature
-The primary purpose of the oceanic plate feature is to assign temperatures based on lithospheric cooling models using `temperature models` parameter.
-The temperature is calculated based on the age of the plate at any given location.
-If the age varies across the plate, it can be calculated dynamically by providing `ridge coordinates` and a `spreading velocity`.
-In this case, the age at any point within the polygon is determined by its distance from the specified ridge axis and the rate of plate motion.
+This model assigns temperature based on lithospheric cooling models using the `temperature models` parameter.
+The temperature is calculated either based on the age of the plate or linearly with depth or as a uniformity at any given location.

-With the age determined, the temperature profile $T(z, t)$ is now calculated using one of the following models:
+The following models are available:

 * **Adiabatic**: Defines a temperature profile that follows an adiabatic gradient with depth, representing mantle temperature increase due to compressional heating {cite:p}`Turcotte_Schubert_book_2014`.

 * **Half-space cooling model**: Based on an analytical solution for a cooling semi-infinite half-space, where the oceanic lithosphere cools conductively with age as a semi-infinite medium away from a mid-ocean ridge {cite:p}`Turcotte_Schubert_book_2014`.
+It can be calculated dynamically by providing `ridge coordinates` and a `spreading velocity`.
+In this case, the age at any point within the polygon is determined by its distance from the specified ridge axis and the rate of plate motion.

-* **Linear model**: Applies a simple linear temperature gradient between a specified surface temperature and a basal or adiabatic temperature at depth.
+* **Linear model**: Applies a simple linear temperature gradient between a specified surface temperature and a basal temperature at depth.

-* **Plate model**: This model assumes a constant temperature at a fixed basal depth, preventing the lithosphere from thickening indefinitely as it ages {cite:p}`Turcotte_Schubert_book_2014`.
+* **Plate model**: This model assumes a constant temperature at a fixed basal depth, preventing the lithosphere from thickening indefinitely as it ages.

-* **Plate Model with Constant Age**: Same as the plate model, but with a fixed plate age, resulting in a time-independent thermal structure {cite:p}`Fowler_2005`
+* **Plate Model with Constant Age**: Same as the plate model, but with a fixed plate age, resulting in a time-independent thermal structure.

 * **Uniform**: Assigns a constant temperature throughout the entire feature, independent of depth or age, mainly for simplified setups.

 ## Composition
-Compositional layers (such as oceanic crust or depleted lithospheric mantle) can be added to the plate using the `composition models` parameter.
+Compositional layers (such as oceanic crust or its depleted lithospheric mantle) can be added to the plate using the `composition models` parameter.
 These layers are defined relative to the top of the feature.
 The following model variations are supported:

 * **Uniform**: A common model, where for example, an uniform layer of oceanic crust can be defined from the `min depth` and `max depth` down to a specific thickness, followed by a layer of lithospheric mantle.
 The fraction of each composition is defined by `fractions`.